 Servitude: involves the obligation to provide service imposed by coercion.

-Other forms of modern slavery, which we will not tolerate, but are not specifically referenced in the MSA include, but are not limited to:
+Other forms of modern slavery, which we will not tolerate, but are not specifically referenced in the Modern Slavery Act 2015 include, but are not limited to:

 Child labour: whilst not always illegal in the jurisdiction in which it takes places, child labour involves the employment of children that is exploitative, or is likely to be hazardous to, or interfere with, a child’s education, health (including mental health), physical wellbeing or social development.